bouchard/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
 exp | Request expiration date, in [Unix Epoch Time](https://www.epochconverter.com/).
-This time must be +/- 5 minutes from the time the request is received.
-If `exp` is older than 5 minutes, the voter will be directed to a "Link Expired" page. identifier | Member ID: A unique identifier for the member who is voting, such as an email address, or the `identifier` when you uploaded your voter details for an election. oid | Your Organization's ID (available from https://secure.electionbuddy.com/organizations) signature | Generated signature using `secret_token`.
+This time must be +/- 30 seconds from the time the request is received. identifier | Member ID: A unique identifier for the member who is voting, such as an email address, or the `identifier` when you uploaded your voter details for an election. oid | Your Organization's ID (available from https://secure.electionbuddy.com/organizations) signature | Generated signature using `secret_token`.
 See below.